RipperSK/puppet-playground/README.md

-# puppet-playground repository needs to be placed to "/etc/puppetlabs/code/environments/production" or other environment
+# puppet-playground repository

-# there's a puppet-db dependency
+It needs to be placed to "/etc/puppetlabs/code/environments/production" or other environment